 There’s a new generation of face and body bronzers that deliver instant, long-lasting colour to mimic a natural tan.
 There’s no waiting around for the formula to develop, no icky self-tanner smell, and (in most cases) no rubbing off onto your clothes.

 You can layer them over bare skin, your regular skincare products, or sunscreen (they’ll even help to counteract any white cast).
 Then, whenever you’re ready, wash them right off with soap and water.

 Here are the best self-tanner alternatives to try:

 Isle of Paradise Disco Tan Instant Wash-Off Body Bronzer

-Isle of Paradise Disco Tan Instant Wash-Off Body Bronzer gives skin a sun-kissed glow that lasts up to 24 hours.
-It comes in one shade, with light-reflecting particles for a subtly luminous finish.
+Isle of Paradise Disco Tan Instant Wash-Off Body Bronzer is a clean formulation that gives skin a sun-kissed glow for up to 24 hours.
+It comes in one transfer-resistant shade with barely-there light-reflecting particles.